MiloMindbender/UE4VirtualProduction/VPStudio/README.md

 # VPStudio, my Virtual Production tutorials for Unreal 4.26

-VPStudio is my latest tutorial project, all the features of my older work are in here now so please use this one.
-Feel free to use anything here in your own projects, if you can please credit me, Greg Corson, for helping you out.
+VPStudio is my latest tutorial project, all my older work is in here now.
+Feel free to use anything here in your own projects, please credit me, Greg Corson, for helping you if you can.
 This release REQUIRES Unreal 4.26 or higher.

 Subscribe to [my youtube channel](https://www.youtube.com/user/GregCorson) for updates, tutorials and demos of virtual production.
 You can also ask for help on [this discord channel](https://discord.gg/ReEhkhc)or this [facebook group](https://www.facebook.com/groups/virtualproduction)

 # CHANGES TO DEFAULT Setup and documents

-The default map is now setup for ONE camera.
-If you were using the TWO camera setup read this to see how to get it back.
+The default is now ONE camera.
+If you need TWO cameras [read this](https://github.com/MiloMindbender/UE4VirtualProduction/blob/master/VPStudio/TwoCamera.md) to see how to get the old setup back.

-The default map is setup for VIVE controllers coming in over LiveLink.
+The default is VIVE trackers coming in over LiveLink.
 If you need to get tracking from "MotionController" components or custom tracking plugins instead they are covered in a section of [this document.](https://github.com/MiloMindbender/UE4VirtualProduction/blob/master/VPStudio/Tracking.md)

 The tracker debugger and telemetry viewer has it's own document, [read it here](https://github.com/MiloMindbender/UE4VirtualProduction/blob/master/VPStudio/TelemetryViewer/README.md)